 You can move your points, but only to another Chase card with Ultimate Rewards belonging to you, or one member of your household.
 If we suspect that you’ve engaged in fraudulent activity related to your credit card account or Ultimate Rewards, or that you’ve misused Ultimate Rewards in any way (for example by buying or selling points, moving or transferring points with or to an ineligible third party or account, or repeatedly opening or otherwise maintaining credit card accounts for the sole purpose of generating rewards) we may temporarily prohibit you from earning points or using points you’ve already earned.
 If we believe you’ve engaged in any of these acts, we’ll close your credit card account and you’ll lose all your points.

-Pros: Even easier to consolidate points into one account since there are so many different Chase credit cards that earn Ultimate Rewards points (Chase Freedom, Chase Freedom Unlimited, Chase Sapphire Preferred, and Chase Sapphire Reserved; even more if you count the Chase business cards).
+Pros: Even easier to consolidate points into one account since there are so many different Chase credit cards that earn Ultimate Rewards points such as the Chase Freedom Flex, Chase Freedom Unlimited, Chase Sapphire Preferred, and Chase Sapphire Reserve; even more if you count the Chase business cards).

 Cons: Chase isn’t messing around with that threat about losing points.
 So make sure you only combine your points with someone living in the same house/address.
 Why wouldn’t Chase just preemptively block those kinds of transfers?
 Great question, but I’m not willing to roll the dice on this one.